AnastasiaKozyreva/bioinf_project/README.md

 # Biostatistics and Health Data Analysis programm final project, 2021

-This repository contains study made as a final progect in Biostatistics and Health Data Analysis programm.
+This repository contains study made as a final project in Biostatistics and Health Data Analysis programm.
 Here we utilized data provided by seroprevalence study of COVID-19 in Saint Petersburg, Russia.
-It is a regional longitudinal cohort study aiming to evaluate the spread dynamics of the COVID-19 disease in the population of Saint Petersburg.
+It is a regional longitudinal cohort study aiming to evaluate the spread dynamics of the COVID-19 disease in the population of Saint Petersburg, which is provided by [European University at St. Petersburg](https://eusp.org/projects/reprezentativnoe-populyacionnoe-issledovanie-rasprostranennosti-antitel-k-sars-cov-2-v-sankt-peterburge).
-In the course of a large-scale medical and social research in St. Petersburg, conducted during the pandemic, unique data were collected related to to social, anamnestic, household and clinical and laboratory signs.
+In the course of a large-scale medical and social research in St. Petersburg, conducted during the pandemic, unique data were collected related to to social, anamnestic, household, clinical and laboratory signs.
 The data allows testing various hypotheses about the relationship between these features, as well as formulate new hypotheses.

 There are two directions in the study: